jmwerner/TXT2PYNB/README.md

 ### Script Execution (For use outside of Sublime Text 2)

 Example execution of code for a python script, Julia works similarly.
-The original command-line based txt2pynb.py script is in the `Command_Line_Execution` folder.
-NOTE: This currently only works for python versions < 3.0 (or 3.0+ if no unicode characters are used)
+The command-line-executable script txt2pynb.py is in the `txt2pynb` folder.

     python /path/to/txt2pynb.py /path/to/example_script.py